RappyPlugins/LabyUtils/readme.md

 - Country flags beside your name in the tablist
 - Subtitles below player names based on their permissions
 - Customizable interaction menu bullets
-- Enabled/disabled permissions which allow or limit core/addon functions of LabyMod
+- Sync LabyMod permissions which allow/limit core/addon features with server permissions
 - Partly customizable Discord rich presence (LabyMod does not allow fully customizable rpc)
 - A command to see LabyMod specific information of a player
   - The LabyMod subtitle